golioth/developer-training/website/docs/zephyr-training/01_What_is_Zephyr/zephyr_setup.md

 We will not be setting up the Zephyr development environment today.
 Due to differences in operating systems (and quirks between different installs of the same OS), setting up the development tools takes a bit of time.
-Instead, we have set up pre-configured build environment you can access in your browser called Kasm.
+Instead, we have set up a pre-configured build environment you can access in your browser called Kasm.

 :::tip Setup after training

-After training is over you will need a local install to continue working with Zephyr.
+After the training is over you will need a local install to continue working with Zephyr.
 You can follow [Golioth's Zephyr setup guide for the nRF9160](https://docs.golioth.io/hardware/nrf91/zephyr-quickstart/set-up-zephyr) which will work for all Nordic devices.